aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to test a simple one layer convolutional architecture, then compare its performance to LeNet, and the network architecture designed by NVIDIA.
+The overall strategy for deriving a model architecture was to test a lightweight nets.
+I started with simple one layer convolutional architecture, then compare its performance to LeNet, and the network architecture designed by NVIDIA.The best performance was demonstraited by NVIDIA net.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+However, in order to reduceoverfiting and increase training speed I used dropout and batch normalization.
+In addition, I replanced 5x5 convolutional layers with 2 convolutional layers with 3x3 kernels.

+At training the model demonstrated 30-34% accuracy.
+However the accuracy was at 50-54% at validation stage.
+The increase in accuracy is most likely driven by turning off the dropout at evaluation stage.
+The improvement in accuracy also signifies the absence of overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The car successfully navigated the track one for 5 laps at default speed of 9mph.
+In addition, I tested the net at 15mph setting, and the model successfully completed the track.

 ####2.
 Final Model Architecture